Title IX: Sexual Harassment and Sexual Assault

 Title IX of the Education Amendments of 1972, often referred to as Title IX, is a Federal civil rights law.

 Title IX, which began with a focus on discrimination and ensuring equity in sports, includes a major focus on prevention of and response to incidents of sexual harassment and sexual assault.
-Read the SPS policy and procedure on sexual assault and sexual harassment.

 What is Sexual Assault and Sexual Harassment